 Renewable energy target - RET

-The Renewable Energy Target (RET) is a Federal Government policy designed to ensure that at least 33,000 Gigawatt-hours (GWh) of Australia's electricity comes from renewable sources by 2020.
-This is enough electricity to power the equivalent of at least 5 million average homes for a year.
+The Renewable Energy Target (RET) is a Federal Government policy designed to ensure that a certain amount of Australia's electricity comes from renewable sources.

 The RET is similar to the state-based energy efficiency schemes where various entities, mostly large electricity retailers, are obligated to undertake or pay for energy efficiency programs.
 A value is placed on the amount of carbon dioxide equivalent that has been reduced or removed from the atmosphere.
 Accredited Providers create certificates relative to this value which can then be traded on the market.
 For more information, see How energy efficiency schemes work.